GuptaAnisa/expense-tracker/README.md

 Customizable: Easy to modify categories and add new file types

-Cross-Platform: Works on Windows, macOS, and Linux
+Cross-Platform: Works on Windows, macOS, and Linux.

 Linux